validatedpatterns/docs/ansible-edge-gitops/ideas-for-customization.md

 1. TOC
 {:toc}

+# Why change it?

+One of the major goals of the Red Hat patterns development process is to create modular, customizable demos.
+Maybe you are not interested in Ignition as an application, or you do not have kiosks...but you do have other use cases that involve running containers on edge devices.
+Maybe you want to experiment with different releases of RHEL, or you want to do something different with Ansible Automation Platform.

+This demo in particular can be customized in a number of ways that might be very interesting - and here are some starter ideas with some instructions on exactly what and where changes would need to be made in the pattern to accomodate those changes.

 # HOWTO define your own VM sets using the chart

 1. Either fork the repo or copy the edge-gitops-vms chart out of it.